valogopedina/Bookmark-manager/README.md

 I want to be able to save a websites address and title to my list

 As a User
 So that I can organise my list effectively
 I want to be able to tag my links

 As a User
 So that I can see my lists organized
-I want to be able to filter my links by tag:wq
+I want to be able to filter my links by tag